TimothyAhong/Uken-Hackathon-2012/README.md

 Whats up with these codes?
 --------------------------------

-A full suite of hip new fangled technologies were used when developing Warrior O's.
+A full suite of hip new fangled technologies were used when developing Dominotion.
 Lets break it down:
 * [Meteor](https://meteor.com)
 * [Coffeescript](http://coffeescript.org)
 * [Handlebars](http://handlebarsjs.com)